 Idaho Eyelid and Facial Plastic Surgery has conducted thousands of blepharoplasty over the years and uses an aesthetic eye to achieve the best results for you.
 Photos in our Before and After Gallery show the difference blepharoplasty can make after surgery…Facebook and Instagram posts provide additional images to show you great results.

 Short Incision Facelift – The short incision facelift is a cosmetic facial surgery for men and women who are starting to see some laxity in their lower face around the jaw.
 It is a procedure best suited for those in their 30s through 50s who generally have good skin tone.
 Before/after photos show reduction of jowls, sharpening of the jaw line, and tightening of the neck that results from this cosmetic surgery.
 Also called a mini-facelift, it enhances key facial areas with less risk, less stress, and shorter recovery time than standard facelift surgery.
-Dr. Boerner is available for consultation to determine whether you might be a good candidate for this type of cosmetic facial surgery.
-The photo shows a nearly imperceptible scar at 6 months.
+Our surgeons are available for consultation to determine whether you might be a good candidate for this type of cosmetic facial surgery.
+The photo on the right shows a nearly imperceptible scar at 6 months.

 Forehead Lift – The forehead lift is a cosmetic facial surgery designed to smooth the forehead, raise the brows, and minimize frown lines.
 The impacts of time and gravity are visibly reduced through the brow lift.
 Before and after photos below show results of a brow lift.

 Fat Transfers – Another procedure used to rejuvenate the mid-face is transfer of a patient’s own fat to areas that have lost volume due to the aging process.
-Dr. Boerner uses this cosmetic facial surgery to smooth and repair wrinkles and creases on the face, and to elevate depressions which can exacerbate the appearance of lower eyelid bags.
-The combination of fat transfer and blepharoplasty can produce amazing results.
-For example, the before/after image directly below combine lower lid blephs, fat transfer, and upper eyelid fat pad removal.
+Our surgeons use this cosmetic facial surgery to smooth and repair wrinkles and creases on the face, and to elevate depressions which can exacerbate the appearance of lower eyelid bags.
+The combination of fat transfer and blepharoplasty can produce extraordinary results.
+For example, the before/after image directly below combines lower lid blepharoplasties, fat transfer, and upper eyelid fat pad removal.

 Wrinkle Prevention/Reversal Procedures

-Dysport (dysport.com) – Dysport is an injectable treatment used to resolve a number of age lines and wrinkles.
-This procedure is so convenient that it can be performed during a patient’s lunch break.
+• Dysport (dysport.com) – Dysport is an injectable treatment used to resolve a number of age lines and wrinkles.
+This procedure is so convenient and effective that it can be performed during a patient’s lunch break

 Filler Injections – Fillers are used to smooth out folds and fill in wrinkles.
 They can also be used to enhance lips and other areas by adding volume.
-Fillers such as Perlane and Restylane (restylaneusa.com), Juvederm (juvederm.com), Radiesse (radiesse.com), and Bellafill (artefill.com) can result in smoother, younger looking skin.
-Artefill (artefill.com)is different from temporary injectable wrinkle fillers.
+Fillers such as Restylane (restylaneusa.com), Juvederm (juvederm.com), Radiesse (radiesse.com), and Artefill (artefill.com) can result in smoother, younger looking skin.
+Artefill (artefill.com) is another option that is different from temporary injectable wrinkle fillers.
 The unique microspheres in Artefill are not absorbed by the body and provide the support your skin needs for natural, long lasting results.
-Before and after photos for Restylane are below, Artefill in the series of four below Restylane.
-Ask Dr. Boerner which filler is right for you.
+Ask our surgeons which filler is right for you.

-Ablative CO2 Laser Resurfacing – Ablative resurfacing is a type of cosmetic facial surgery that reduces medium and deep wrinkles associated with aging/sun-damaged skin (also reduces the appearance of acne scars).
-This involves removing the epidermis and injuring the dermis in a controlled fashion.
-After a two-week healing process, marked reduction in even the deepest wrinkles is apparent.
-Certain types of skin are better than others for this laser, and Dr. Boerner can help you determine skin type/sensitivity to this cosmetic facial surgery.
+Ablative CO2 Laser Resurfacing – In terms of reversal procedures, ablated resurfacing is a type of cosmetic facial surgery that reduces medium and deep wrinkles associated with aging/sun-damaged skin.
+It also reduces the appearance of acne scars.
+This involves removing the epidermidis and injuring the dermis in a controlled fashion.
+After a two week healing process, marked reduction in even the deepest wrinkles is apparent.
+Certain types of skin are better than others for this laser and our surgeons can help you determine whether your skin type is suitable for this cosmetic facial procedure.

 Latisse – A prescription treatment used to grow thicker, longer, darker lashes.